Estimation and Inference in High-Dimensional Panel Data Models with Interactive Fixed Effects: Identification

 In what follows, we show that the parameter vector $\beta$ and the number of factors $K$ are identified if certain additional constraints are imposed.
 That the factor structure $\Theta_{\text{fac}}$ (apart from $K$) and the idiosyncratic structure $\Theta_{\text{idio}}$ remain unidentified is no problem at all for our methods and theory.
 For our theoretical arguments to work, it suffices to consider some factor structure $\Theta_{\text{fac}}$ and some idiosyncratic structure $\Theta_{\text{idio}}$ such that the model equations and the technical conditions are fulfilled.
 Which version is considered does not matter.
-Since we work with different identification constraints in the large-$T$ and the small-$T$-case, we discuss these two cases separately.